 BOMB hosts an annual literary contest, alternating between fiction and poetry each year, with a distinguished guest judge.

 We encourage submissions of adventurous work that push the boundaries of form or content in some way.
-Our submission period is open once a year in the fall.
+We open for general submissions on occasion.
+Please sign up for our newsletter for more details.

 Before submitting, we encourage you to read the magazine, online and in print, to acquaint yourself with the material we have published.
 Subscriptions to BOMB are available here.